[Content note: Visions! omens! hallucinations! miracles! ecstasies! dreams! adorations! illuminations! religions!]

 Chain letters, urban legends, propaganda, and viral marketing are all examples of memes that don’t satisfy our explicit values (true and useful) but are sufficiently memetically virulent that they spread anyway.

-The creationism “debate” and global warming “debate” and a host of similar “debates” in today’s society suggest that the phenomenon of memes that propagate independent of their truth value has a pretty strong influence on the political process.
-Maybe these memes propagate because they appeal to people’s prejudices, maybe because they are simple, maybe because they effectively mark an in-group and an out-group, or maybe for all sorts of different reasons.
+The creationism “debate” and global warming “debate” and a host of similar “debates” in today’s society suggest that memes that can propagate independent of their truth value has a pretty strong influence on the political process.
+Maybe these memes propagate because they appeal to people’s prejudices, maybe because they’re simple, maybe because they effectively mark an in-group and an out-group, or maybe for all sorts of different reasons.

 The point is – imagine a country full of bioweapon labs, where people toil day and night to invent new infectious agents.
 The existence of these labs, and their right to throw whatever they develop in the water supply is protected by law.
 And the country is also linked by the world’s most perfect mass transit system that every single person uses every day, so that any new pathogen can spread to the entire country instantaneously.
 You’d expect things to start going bad for that city pretty quickly.

 Well, we have about a zillion think tanks researching new and better forms of propaganda.
 And we have constitutionally protected freedom of speech.
 And we have the Internet.
-So we’re pretty much screwed.
+So we’re kind of screwed.

 (Moloch whose name is the Mind!)